apache/arrow/rust/parquet/README.md

 ## Upgrading from versions prior to 4.0

-*Upgrade Note*: If you used version 3.0 or previous of this crate, you likely need to change your code to refer to [`ConvertedType`] rather than [`LogicalType`].
+If you are upgrading from version 3.0 or previous of this crate, you likely need to change your code to use [`ConvertedType`] rather than [`LogicalType`].
 Version 4.0 introduces an *entirely new* struct called `LogicalType` to align with the standard, and `LogicalType` was was renamed to `ConvertedType`.